drand/drand/docs/SECURITY.md

 attacker computes the final beacon and the application's end users receive it from the relay network is on the order of hundreds of ms: the time that at least a drand nodes computes the final beacon plus the time it sends it to a relay node plus the relay network distribute it to the end-users.
+Given the relative low frequency of randomness generation rounds (e.g. ~15s, 30s...), such a relatively small delay should not given any advantage to an adversary.
 Applications using drand should be using the round number as a marker and not the time accuracy which may not be granular enough for some applications.